 Are you familiar with this scenario: hard drive becomes RAW somehow when you try to use it?
 This is actually a typical kind of hard drive crash that bothers lots of users.
 According to research, the cause of this problem is very complex; no one can name the exact reasons for sure.
 But we only need to know that the state of the RAW hard drive is a little bit like the hard drive which hasn't been initialized yet.

 Perhaps the only problem lies in how to recover data from hard drive without formatting.
 How to bring it back to normal state and use for further data storage?
 Please choose the "Damaged Partition Recovery" module we've introduced just now.

-Accidental formatting is also another frequently seen issue that could lead to serious data loss.
-Once formatting is done, nothing left in the target drive.
+Accidental disk formatting is also another major factor that could lead to serious data loss.
+Once the formatting is done, nothing left in the target drive.
 And it is unlike deletion situation, in which users can try to check the Recycle Bin to find deleted data.
-Nevertheless, users don't need to worry too much if they want to recover data from hard drive after formatting.
+Nevertheless, users don't need to worry too much if they want to recover data from the hard drive after formatting.

 That is because data will not be really removed out from the drive to which formatting has been performed.
-On the contrary, they still stay at the same place where they were located before getting missing and they remain recoverable unless new data are written in and take the place of them.
+On the contrary, they still stay at the same place where they were located before getting overwriting (they remain recoverable unless new data are written in and take the place of them).
 But before that happens, you have a lot of time to successfully recover data after hard drive crash with a wonderful program.